Best Album Covers: A Start

 FRIDAY HAPPY HOUR: Greatest Album Cover EVER!

 Primarily known for the solid A Taste of Honey instrumental and Whipped Cream (a number that wasn’t a radio-hit but got surprising attention just for being the theme song used in ABC-TV’s The Dating Game), Whipped Cream & Other Delights was not their best LP.
 Tune-wise, in my opinion.
-Still, it proved popular (little wonder).
+Still, it proved popular1 (little wonder).
 While the group had an unexpected hit-filled run during that groovy decade, this record’s gimmick of food-titled songs (with some cover tunes) only went so far.
 Nevertheless, it was without question Herb and company’s coolest album cover ever, bar none.
 I can’t tell how many times I stared at this as a kid.

 Who am I kidding?
 I still do.
 I hope you enjoy it as much as I :-).